toolness/weather-outfit-fun/README.md

 ### Functions

-Learners are expected to implement two global JavaScript functions that comprise the core "business logic" of the app:
+Learners are expected to implement at least one global JavaScript function that comprises the core "business logic" of the app:

-**getForecastWords**(*forecast*)

-This function returns a string describing the forecasted weather conditions, e.g. `"37F and cloudy"`.
-Alternatively, it can return a jQuery instance or DOM node.

 **getForecastOutfit**(*forecast*)

+Required.
 This function returns a URL string that points to an image of a suggested outfit to wear based on the given forecast, e.g.
 `"http://example.org/summer-outfit.jpg"`.
+Alternatively, it can return a jQuery instance or DOM node.

+**getForecastWords**(*forecast*)

+Optional.
+This function returns a string describing the forecasted weather conditions, e.g. `"37F and cloudy"`.
 Alternatively, it can return a jQuery instance or DOM node.

 ## Limitations